 The MICP provides that the bonus potential for our executive officers will be established on an annual basis by the Remuneration Committee.
 Under the MICP, the actual amount of the bonus paid is calculated using a goals-based formula.
 In order to be eligible to receive a bonus, the Company must have achieved at least a specified percentage of the corporate goals for that year.
 The corporate goals and the relative weighting of the corporate and individual performance goals, as well as the relative weighting for each individual of individual performance goals are established by the Remuneration Committee on an annual basis, shortly after our Board has approved our annual operating plan.
 The Remuneration Committee has determined it appropriate to have our Chief Executive Officer's goals match our corporate goals.
 For all other executive officers, individual goals are determined on annual basis by the Remuneration Committee based on their areas of functional responsibility.
-In the case of our Senior Vice Presidents and Vice Presidents, 75% of their bonus for 2014 was based on achievement of the corporate goals (in proportion to the extent such goals were achieved) and 25% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to t
+In the case of our Senior Vice Presidents and Vice Presidents, 75% of their bonus for 2014 was based on achievement of the corporate goals (in proportion to the extent such goals were achieved) and 25% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved) and for our Senior Directors, 50% of their bonus for 2014 was based on achievement of the corporate goals (in proportion to the extent such goals were achieved) and 50% of their bonus was based on achievement of their individual goals (in proportion to the extent such goals were achieved).
+Under the MICP, the Remuneration Committee reserves the right to make subjective assessments of executive performance and to separately reward performance beyond established individual or corporate goals and targets, and to award a smaller or larger bonus than provided for in the MICP, or to award no bonus.